Kellen Winslow II

-Kellen Boswell Winslow II (born July 21, 1983) is an American former professional football player and a convicted sex offender.
-He was a tight end in the National Football League (NFL) and played college football at the University of Miami, where he earned unanimous All-American honors, was recognized as the top college tight end and won the 2001 BCS national championship.
-Winslow was drafted by the Cleveland Browns with the sixth overall pick in the 2004 NFL Draft.
-Winslow played four seasons for the Browns and was named to the Pro Bowl in 2007.
-He also played for the Tampa Bay Buccaneers, New England Patriots and New York Jets.
+Kellen Boswell Winslow II (born July 21, 1983) is an American former professional football player and convicted rapist who was a tight end in the National Football League (NFL).
+Playing college football for the Miami Hurricanes, he earned unanimous All-American honors and recognition as the top college tight end in 2003.
+He won a BCS national championship with Miami in 2001.

-Winslow last played in the NFL in 2013, but attempted comebacks in 2017 and 2018, before being convicted of rape and sexual battery in 2019.
+Winslow announced his eligibility for the 2004 NFL draft and was selected by the Cleveland Browns with the sixth overall pick.
+He played four seasons for the Browns and was named to the Pro Bowl in 2007.
+He also played for the Tampa Bay Buccaneers, New England Patriots, and New York Jets.
+Winslow last played in the NFL in 2013, but attempted comebacks in 2017 and 2018.
+In 2019, he was convicted of rape and sexual battery.

-Early years
+Early life

 Winslow was born in San Diego, California, the son of San Diego Chargers tight end Kellen Winslow, a member of the Pro Football Hall of Fame.
 He attended Patrick Henry High School, in San Diego, for his freshmen and sophomore years of high school and Scripps Ranch High School for his junior and senior years.